-Feng Shui is an ancient art; perhaps even a science.
-It was developed in the region we know today as China by an early civilisation, the “Wandering Tribes”, over 3,000 years ago.
-Ever since, the people of China have based their lives, their cities and their beliefs on Feng Shui, and it remains a fundamental part of their culture in the modern world.
+Feng Shui is an ancient art and science, developed over 3,000 years ago in the region we know today as China by the Wandering Tribes, an early civilisation.
+Ever since, the people of China have based their lives, cities and beliefs on Feng Shui, which remains a fundamental part of their culture in the modern world.